bss114/OHMC_Colaboratory/Protocols/MetagenomeSeq/IlluminaPrep_Scaled.md

 In storing BLT, make sure beads are always stored upright and submerged in the buffer

 ### Post-Tagmentation Cleanup
-TSB = tagment stop buffer; TWB = tagment wash buffer
+**Reagents needed:**  TSB = tagment stop buffer; TWB = tagment wash buffer.
+Vortex to mix.
+If TSB has precipitated heat at 37C for 10 minutes.

 Save the following PTC program on the thermal cycler:
 * Choose the preheat lid option and set to 100°C